FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Is intermittent fasting safe?

 Research shows that people can fast successfully with mild, minimal side effects.
-Dangerous intermittent fasting side effects are more likely to occur when people undergo long-term extreme fasts, continue fasting despite feeling serious side effects, or re-feed with unhealthy foods [*].
+Dangerous intermittent fasting side effects are more likely to occur when people undergo long-term fasts, continue fasting despite feeling serious side effects, or re-feed with unhealthy foods [*].

 Intermittent fasting side effects are minor for most people.
 You may feel mild hunger or weakness, and these are normal.
 Generally, electrolytes can minimize these side effects so the transition into fasting is not so harsh.